 Parents will receive their child’s exam number, a list of items they need to bring with them and car parking details a few days before the exam.

-Applicants take four papers – three before lunch and one in the afternoon: English, Mathematics and Verbal Reasoning.
+Applicants take three papers – two before lunch and one in the afternoon: English, Mathematics and Verbal Reasoning.

 Our Entrance paper in English will consist of two sections – comprehension and creative writing.

 - Pupils will be provided with an unseen passage